boneheadmed/Director/README.md

 A Director class/module to be used with the Impact javascript game engine (http://impactjs.com/).

-This module essentially stores an array of levels which can be traveresed using different functions.
+This module essentially stores an array of levels which can be traversed using different functions.

 How to use: